 While out on the refuge, please dress appropriately.
 Winter temperatures average around 0F and summer temperature average around 75F.
 Black flies, mosquitoes and deer flies may be numerous from May to September throughout the refuge, so insect repellent and protective clothing are advisable.

-Hunting and fishing are not permitted at Aroostook National Wildlife Refuge.
+Hunting, fishing and trapping are not permitted at Aroostook National Wildlife Refuge.

 Bike riding is only permitted on the Auto Tour Route.